niinavi/Jarjestelmaprojekti/documents/contents.md

 ## Conclusions  <a name="conclusions"></a>

+We successfully installed the test environment and collected and analyzed data with ELK-Stack.
+We have only scratched the surface of centralized logging management and there’s plenty of things to learn with each components.
+We learnt the basics of ELK-Stack system, the installation and the basic use of them.

+Did we learn something else?

+We could developed our project further creating a publicly visible website and collect data from it.
+Then we could get a lot of on time data for example, ip location etc. We could create multiple pipelines and learn how they work and use and familiarize ourselves with different filter plugins.

+What we think about ELK?

 # Sources

 Karvinen, Tero 2018.
 Pkg-File-Service – Control Daemons with Salt – Change SSH Server Port. http://terokarvinen.com/2018/pkg-file-service-control-daemons-with-salt-change-ssh-server-port